Frequently Asked Questions

 I’m not very artistic – what can I do?

-You don’t have to be able to paint to produce stylish designs – we have a selection of stamps and stencils to use and even simple patterns can be very effective.
-We also have books and pictures for inspiration.
+You don’t have to be able to paint to produce stylish designs – we have a selection of stamps and stencils to use and even simple patterns can be very effective; you would be amazed at what you can produce with just dots and spots!
+We also have plenty of painted ceramics, books and pictures for inspiration.
 You are also welcome to bring your own pictures from home.
 Don’t be afraid to have a go, you might surprise yourself!

 Can I bring young children in to paint?

 Children of all ages are welcome at Jars Of Clay.
 The younger ones may need some help from mum or dad but they’ll love having a go.
 Often the best results are produced when children are allowed to express themselves without too much help; maybe just a little input on colour choice to limit the amount of brown and black!
 Why not pop in when an older brother or sister is at school?
 And for the very young, their tiny feet and hands can create effective personalised footprint plates or other items, perhaps as a gift for grandparent, Mothering Sunday, Father’s Day or Godparents at a Baptism?
 Footprints have been put on all sorts of items from plates, mugs and bowls to vases and picture frames - it's your choice.
-Handprints are difficult to achieve from very young babies.
+Handprints are difficult to achieve from very young babies as they tend to close their hand back to a fist immediately you apply the paint....supposing they let you open it in the first place!
+They are particularly difficult on a flat surface, such as a plate, however we have achieved some beautiful prints on Christmas baubles

 How about my pets?